Tony Starcer

+Due to the new research several nose art projects attributed to Anthony Starcer are to be reconsidered, these include:

+The Bad Penny, Bam Bam (Belonged to the 303rd Bomb Group), The Black Swan (Painted by Charles Busa), The Careful Virgin, Connecticut Yankee, Daddy's Delight (Belonged to the 303rd Bomb Group), Dame Satan, Delta Rebel, Delta Rebel No.2, Desperate Journey, The Eagle's Wrath, Excalibur, Fertile Myrtle (Belonged to the 96th Bomb Group), Fightin' Pappy (Nose art painted at the 306th Bomb Group), The Great Speckled Bird, Heavyweight Annihilators II, Hell's Angels, Jack the Ripper, Jersey Bounce, Memphis Belle, Nitemare, Oklahoma Okie, Our Gang, Pandora's Box, Quitchurbitchin (This nose art is very similar in style to Memphis Belle), Ritzy Blitz, The Sad Sack (Though there were 3 B-17s with this name in the 91st.
+He possibly could have painted 41–24504 as it was with the 91st until 15 March 1944, but that has no signature) The Shiftless Skunk, Sweet Rosie O'Grady (Belonged to the 303rd Bomb Group), Wild Hare (Painted by Charles Busa).

+Souvenir booklet from San Angelo Army Air Base owned by Cpl.
+Anthony Starcer.

 In 1981, Starcer recreated his nose art at Dover Air Force Base, Delaware, for restored B-17G Shoo Shoo Baby, one of the few surviving combat veteran Flying Fortresses, based on Alberto Vargas' "Hawaii" Esquire pin up art.
 This B-17 flew 24 combat missions from England with the 91st BG, plus three aborts for mechanical problems, before being listed as missing in action on 29 May 1944.
 On its final mission, to the Focke Wulf aircraft component factory at Poznań, Poland, it crash-landed at Malmö Airport, Sweden, where it would see post-war service before becoming a museum piece.

 He was married to Jackie Starcer.